 Just as American Independence Day is more commonly called the 4th of July, so French Independence Day is more commonly known as le 14 Juillet or the 14th of July.
 On this day, 230 years ago, French people stormed the fortress-prison in Paris called Bastille, a symbol of oppression and injustice.
 It marked a turning point in the French Revolution and the beginning of the end of feudalism.

 That was covered in vines

 In two straight lines.”

-Thus begins the unforgettable story of a little girl named Madeline who lives in a French boarding house sometime after World War I. Richly satisfying and evocative, this is one of the books that causes all my kids to gather over it the moment it comes out.
-There is something about Ludwig Bemelmans rhyming and Madeline’s lovable personality that make it addictive (in a good way).
+Thus begins the unforgettable story of a little girl named Madeline who lives in a French boarding house sometime after World War I. Richly satisfying and evocative, this is one of the books, that makes all my kids gather over it the moment it comes out.
+There is something about Ludwig Bemelmans rhyming and Madeline’s lovable personality that makes it addictive (in a good way).
 It has a bit of everything: an exploration of Paris from a child’s perspective, a bit of drama that involves an ambulance ride, and Caldecott Honor illustrations.

 “Spencer was a jellyfish.
 Vincent was also.
 They lived together in the sea, their wet and shining home” until a wave of “superior magnitude” swept Vincent away.
 Spencer tried to follow, but he was “pathetically” slow, so he appealed to a whale for help, and it reacted in a most “sympathetic” way.